 Battlefield V doesn’t require much in its base configuration (you can get by with aand 6th generation Core i5).
 With DirectX ray-tracing, though, the recommended specs are a or 8th gen Core i7, as well as an and 16GB of RAM.
 Simply put, if you’re running Battlefield V with ray-tracing and hitting consistent frame rates, you have one crazy powerful computer.
 If that doesn’t count for bragging rights, we don’t know what does.

 Read our Battlefield V review

-From Max Payne to Quantum Break, Finnish developer Remedy Entertainment was always pushed the graphics envelope forward, and its latest release, Control, is no different.
-It’s a perfect showcase for how ray-tracing can elevate an environment, with lighting bouncing off of every possible surface inside The Oldest House.
+From Max Payne to Quantum Break, Finnish developer Remedy Entertainment always pushes the graphics envelope forward, and its latest release, Control, is no different.
+Control is a perfect showcase for how ray-tracing can elevate an environment, with lighting bouncing off every possible surface inside The Oldest House.
 Although Control has a stark visual style, the environments themselves don’t have too much going on (outside of a whole lot of concrete, that is).
 With Remedy’s excellent lighting system, though, even concrete looks good.

 The big reason we love Control’s graphics is DLSS 2.0 (a common thread throughout multiple entries on this list).
 The technical details behind DLSS are, frankly, a little dry.
 In short, though, DLSS uses machine learning to essentially upscale your games.
 If you have Control running at 1440p, for example, DLSS will render the game at 1080p and then upscale it to 1440p based off the references the A.I. has.
 The end result is simple: Games run with higher frame rates and resolutions with fewer system resources, and Control is an excellent showcase of that.